Yongxuanzhang/pipeline/docs/trusted-resources.md

 You can create multiple `VerificationPolicy` and apply them to the cluster.
 1. Trusted resources will look up policies from the resource namespace (usually this is the same as taskrun/pipelinerun namespace).
 2. If multiple policies are found.
 For each policy we will check if the resource url is matching any of the `patterns` in the `resources` list.
 If matched then this policy will be used for verification.
-3. If multiple policies are matched, the resource needs to pass all of them to pass verification.
+3. If multiple policies are matched, the resource needs to pass all of the "enforce" mode policies.
+If only matching "warn" mode policies, fail to pass the "warn" policy will not fail the taskrun/pipelinerun but only log a warning.
 4. To pass one policy, the resource can pass any public keys in the policy.

 Take the following `VerificationPolicies` for example, a resource from "https://github.com/tektoncd/catalog.git", needs to pass both `verification-policy-a` and `verification-policy-b`, to pass `verification-policy-a` the resource needs to pass either `key1` or `key2`.